 The Fourth Amendment provides that “the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated . . ..”
 This important right of personal security belongs as much to a citizen on the streets of the Bronx as to the homeowner closeted in his study in the suburbs of Westchester County to dispose of his secret affairs.

 You are “seized” only when, by means of physical force or a show of authority, your freedom of movement is restrained.
 You are seized if a reasonable person would not believe they are free to leave under the circumstance.
-If you or a loved one were unlawfully seized by the New York City Police Department in the Bronx, Queens, Brooklyn or Manhattan you must call New York police brutality lawyer Bryan J. Hutchinson to file a Notice of Claim to protect your rights.
+If you or a loved one were unlawfully seized by the New York City Police Department in the Bronx, Queens, Brooklyn, or Manhattan, you must call a police brutality lawyer in New York, Bryan J. Hutchinson, to file a Notice of Claim to protect your rights.

-If your civil rights have been violated by New York police misconduct call immediately because the law limits the time you must file a notice of claim.
+If your civil rights have been violated by New York police misconduct, call a lawyer immediately because the law limits the time you must file a notice of claim.
 Call New York police brutality lawyer Bryan Hutchinson for a free consultation at (718) 671-0900.

 Are You The Victim of an Illegal New York State Motor Vehicle Stop and Search?

-– During a lawful traffic stop, a New York City Police Department officer may conduct a pat-down of the driver and passengers notwithstanding that he does not believe that any occupant of the vehicle is involved in a criminal activity.
+– During a lawful traffic stop, a New York City Police Department officer may conduct a pat-down of the driver and passengers, notwithstanding that he does not believe that any occupant of the vehicle is involved in criminal activity.
 See Arizona v Johnson, 555 US 323 (2009).

-If your civil rights have been violated by the police, the law limits the time you must file a notice of claim.
-Call Bronx, New York police brutality lawyer Bryan J. Hutchinson for a free consultation at (718) 671-0900.
+If the police have violated your civil rights, the personal injury law limits the time you must file a notice of claim.
+Call personal injury lawyer Bryan J. Hutchinson for a free consultation at (718) 671-0900.